rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 This is a hands-on "deep dive" tutorial with commentary along the way, arranged in a sequence to make this complex material easier to understand quickly.

+We begin with a "bottom-up" description of the architecture with a gradual reveal video:

 ## Why Kubernetes?

 Kubernetes leverages efforts to "containerize" <a href="#micro-services">microservice app</a> (such as NginX, Redis, search, etc.) Dockerized into a virtual <strong>container</strong> pulled from <strong>DockerHub</strong>.